Home > Interview > “Our Sustainable, Future-ready Solutions are Setting Trends in New-age Constructions”

 Our sustainable, future-ready solutions are setting trends in newage constructions while improving people’s quality of life.
 Porotherm clay perforated blocks are manufactured in Kunigal and these offer significant technical advantages over conventional walling materials apart from being environmentally friendly and cost-effective.

 Since its inception, the company has provided walling materials to build more than 45,000+ apartments across South India and 20,000+ independent houses in addition to building many other prominent and prestigious hospitality, commercial complexes and educational institutions.
 The company is also strongly associated with several CSR activities like providing primary healthcare facilities and affordable housing in the vicinity of the factory.

-Tell us briefly about your journey with the company over the years, also about your major success stories in India?
+Tell us briefly about your journey with the company over the years, and also about your major success stories in India.

 To understand a bit about our journey so far in India, here are some of the milestones to consider.
 This would also give you an idea of how we have consistently developed and introduced new product lines in India, keeping in line with the market requirements.